-Identifying asbestos in your building can help your workers and other people avoid areas that contain friable asbestos or asbestos material that is in poor condition.
-This helps minimise the risk that your workers and other people are exposed to asbestos fibres.
+Identifying asbestos in your building can help your workers and other people avoid areas that contain asbestos and so avoid exposure to asbestos fibres.

 You must take reasonably practicable steps to identify all asbestos material in any building or workplace you own or manage.
 This includes: